apala-sh/obsidian_remote/content/index.md

 ---
-title: A place for all the Writeups
+title: A place for all my Writeups
 ---